SirNdinya/RentHive/README.md

-Thank you for your interest in the **Student Accommodation Platform**! 🎉 This Android app is currently **under development** and is not yet available for public use.
+Thank you for your interest in  **RentHive**! 🎉 This Android app is currently **under development** and is not yet available for public use.
 Stay tuned for updates! 🚀